 A. I would like to highlight the three major benefits:

-Q. What should be done to ensure that children get enough time for unstructured play?
+Q. How do we ensure that children get enough time for unstructured play?

 A. Children miss out on unstructured play in school.
 This is because schools sometimes confuse games with play.
 They feel that as long as they have games and PT periods, they have done their bit.
-Also, they feel that free play is needed only in early childhood, and after eight years of age, a child needs more structured activities.
-I am very happy that the National Education Policy document says play should be the pedagogy in the foundation stage.
+Also, they feel that free play is needed only in early childhood, and after 8 years of age, a child needs more structured activities.
+I’m very happy that the National Education Policy 2020 emphasizes play-based learning in the foundation stage.

 The case study below highlights the use of play therapy.
 Play therapy utilizes a child’s natural proclivity for free play in the therapeutic setting to uncover the emotions of a child.